WHAT ARE SHORT PRINTS BASEBALL CARDS

 For aggressive completionists trying to put together full sets of players, identifying short prints is crucial so those scarce cards can be obtained.
 But for casual collectors, short prints may not be as big a focus since their status depends more on subjective interpretation than definitively known small print run numbers.
 In the end, whether deemed an elusive short print or not, any smaller population card remains a very collectible and potentially valuable piece for any baseball card collection.

-Read also: WHERE CAN YOU FIND BASEBALL CARDS
+Read also: 1990 BASEBALL CARDS COMPLETE SET

 Spread the love